edgelesssys/contrast/docs/docs/architecture/features-limitations.md

 ## Availability

-- **Platform support**: At present, Contrast is exclusively available on Azure AKS, supported by the [Confidential Container preview for AKS](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers-on-aks-preview).
+- **Cloud platform support**: At present, Contrast is exclusively available on Azure AKS, supported by the [Confidential Container preview for AKS](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers-on-aks-preview).
 Expansion to other cloud platforms is planned, pending the availability of necessary infrastructure enhancements.
 - **Bare-metal support**: Support for running [Contrast on bare-metal Kubernetes](../howto/cluster-setup/bare-metal.md) is available for AMD SEV-SNP and Intel TDX.

 ## Kubernetes features